Aumeeb/react-sophia/README.md

 # Example

-- 🏗️ Step 1 : Put react-sophia component inside your top level of Component, it should be installed only once in your entire project that enough.
+- 🏗️ Step 1 : Put react-sophia component inside your top level of Component, it should be installed only once in your entire project that is better.

 ```javascript
 import React from 'react'